MrShiroLu/Network-Mapper/README.md

 ```

 - The GUI features a dark theme for comfortable use.
-- All interface elements and comments are in English.
 - You can start and stop scans using the provided buttons.

 ### Command Line Mode